mikhailshilkov/mikhailio-hugo/content/2017/05/why-fsharp-and-functional-programming-will-make-you-a-better-developer-talk/index.md

 layout: post
 title: Why F# and Functional Programming Talk at .NET Development Nederland Meetup
 date: 2017-05-08
-tags: ["Talk", "Meetup", "Functional Programming", "F#", "Slides"]
+tags: ["Talk", "Meetup", "Functional Programming", "FSharp", "Slides"]
 ---

 On May 8th 2017 I gave a talk at the